 Finding the Piano

-Bob Thompson (1924-) was born Robert Lamar Thompson in San Jose, California and is best known for his Space Age Pop records of the late 1950s.
+Bob Thompson (1924-2013) was born in San Jose, California and is best known for his Space Age Pop records of the late 1950s.

 In the 1930s, Bob's parents moved him from San Jose to Auburn, a rural California town at a higher elevation, because he suffered from asthma.
 When he was 10, he discovered a piano on a fairground covered with a tarp.
 Bob spent the entire day playing it in the dark and emerged a musician.
 Bob developed into a rebel at heart with an irreverent sense of humor.
 His first piano teacher made the comment: "I don't know anyone alive that plays that fast!"
 The high-school aged Bob replied: "Do you know anybody dead?"